 The following keyboard navigation barriers were discovered in testing the Cybersecurity Awareness interactive training.

 Keyboard focus may move out of order on certain drop-down menus, such as the profile menu, and may also be out of order after closing modals.

 Focus indicators are used to let users navigating with a keyboard know when they have reached an interactive element.
 However, when reviewing responses to questions, inactive response options receive keyboard focus.

 Screen reader navigation may be difficult for people with visual disabilities

-When navigating the training via screen reader, state changes are not all announced, alternative text is missing from images, and many interactive elements are marked as text elements.
-The following are examples of screen reader navigation barriers were discovered in testing the Security Awareness interactive training:
+When navigating the training via screen reader, state changes are not all announced, alternative text is missing from images.
+The following are examples of screen reader navigation barriers that were discovered in testing the Cybersecurity Awareness interactive training:

 Missing alternative text on images means that they are not announced by the screen reader.
 The pie chart on the dashboard is completely skipped by screen readers so that users with low vision will not know what it is or that it is there at all.

 There is no screen reader indication of which quiz question response is selected and which responses are not selected.
 This may make it difficult to complete quizzes while using a screen reader.